LeonardoSilvaCosta/ignite-2022-fundamentos-reactjs/README.md

-<h1 align="center">Ignite Feed - Ignite 2022</h1>
+<h1 align="center">todo-ignite-reactjs-chapter-I-challenge-I</h1>
-<p align="center">This project is part of the first chapter of Rocketseat ignite course 2022 and talks about the fundamentals of ReactJS. </p>
+<p align="center">This project is part of the first chapter of Rocketseat ignite course 2022 and is about the first challenge (fundamentals of reactjs). </p>
 <img src="https://img.shields.io/badge/REACTJS-STUDY-blue">

 Table of contents